Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Abstract

 \section{Abstract}

-Quantization is a promising approach to reduce the high computational complexity of image super-resolution (SR) networks.
-However, compared to high-level tasks like image classification, low-bit quantization leads to severe accuracy loss in SR networks.
-This is because feature distributions of SR networks are significantly divergent for each channel or input image, and is thus difficult to determine a quantization range.
-Existing SR quantization works approach this distribution mismatch problem by dynamically adapting quantization ranges to the variant distributions during test time.
-However, such dynamic adaptation incurs additional computational costs that limit the benefits of quantization.
-Instead, we propose a new quantization-aware training framework that effectively \textbf{O}vercomes the \textbf{D}istribution \textbf{M}ismatch problem in SR networks without the need for dynamic adaptation.
-Intuitively, the mismatch can be reduced by directly regularizing the variance in features during training.
-However, we observe that variance regularization can collide with the reconstruction loss during training and adversely impact SR accuracy.
-Thus, we avoid the conflict between two losses by regularizing the variance only when the gradients of variance regularization are cooperative with that of reconstruction.
-Additionally, to further reduce the distribution mismatch, we introduce distribution offsets to layers with a significant mismatch, which either scales or shifts channel-wise features.
-Our proposed algorithm, called ODM, effectively reduces the mismatch in distributions with minimal computational overhead.
-Experimental results show that ODM effectively outperforms existing SR quantization approaches with similar or fewer computations, demonstrating the importance of reducing the distribution mismatch problem.
-Our code is available at \hyperlink{https://github.com/Cheeun/ODM}{https://github.com/Cheeun/ODM}.
+Although quantization has emerged as a promising approach to reducing computational complexity across various high-level vision tasks, it inevitably leads to accuracy loss in image super-resolution (SR) networks.
+This is due to the significantly divergent feature distributions across different channels and input images of the SR networks, which complicates the selection of a fixed quantization range.
+Existing works address this distribution mismatch problem by dynamically adapting quantization ranges to the varying distributions during test time.
+However, such a dynamic adaptation incurs additional computational costs during inference.
+In contrast, we propose a new quantization-aware training scheme that effectively \textbf{O}vercomes the \textbf{D}istribution \textbf{M}ismatch problem in SR networks without the need for dynamic adaptation.
+Intuitively, this mismatch can be mitigated by regularizing the distance between the feature and a fixed quantization range.
+However, we observe that such regularization can conflict with the reconstruction loss during training, negatively impacting SR accuracy.
+Therefore, we opt to regularize the mismatch only when the gradients of the regularization are aligned with those of the reconstruction loss.
+Additionally, we introduce a layer-wise weight clipping correction scheme to determine a more suitable quantization range for layer-wise weights.
+Experimental results demonstrate that our framework effectively reduces the distribution mismatch and achieves state-of-the-art performance with minimal computational overhead.
+Codes are available at \href{https://github.com/Cheeun/ODM}{https://github.com/Cheeun/ODM}. \keywords{Image super-resolution \and Network quantization \and Quantization-aware training}